Tumors of the Adipose (Fat) Tissue in Cats and Dogs

 Liposarcomas (malignant tumors)

-older dogs.
-It is usually reported in subcutaneous locations, especially along the extremities, but can occur in other sites
+dogs.
+It is usually reported in subcutaneous locations, especially along the extremities, but can occur in other sites such as

 (metastasize) to distant organs in the body such as the lungs, liver, spleen, and bone.
 The prognosis for pets diagnosed